4 ways to actively involve families and reflect diversity in your practice

-Recruit for positions from diverse sources to attract staff who represent a variety of perspectives.
-The interview process can include questions, case studies and rubrics to assess candidates based on their respect/understanding/sensitivity to a range of perspectives, including families from historically underrepresented populations.
+Attract staff who represent a variety of perspectives.
+The interview process can include questions and case studies to assess candidates based on their respect/understanding/sensitivity to a range of perspectives.

 Develop and maintain a current demographic and cultural profile of the community of your service area that can be used to prioritize and respond to its cultural and linguistic characteristics.

-Tips for creating a parent advisory group – Consider providing childcare or childcare stipend – Meet infrequently to respect time constraints of families – Consider virtual meeting opportunities – Share outcomes so they can see that their input is making a difference
+Tips for creating a parent advisory group – Consider providing childcare – Meet infrequently to respect time constraints of families – Consider virtual meeting opportunities – Share outcomes so they can see that their input is making a difference

 Guidance from the experts at NCCC